 Here’s What You Do

 First...you have a beer.
-This very simple recipe is made even simpler with a little preparation.
-Pop the cap off a beer, sit down and read the recipe all the way through so you know what ingredients you need and what you’ll do with them.
-Before you start cooking, perform your mise en place: prepare the ingredients and get the equipment you’ll need together before you start.
+This simple recipe is made even simpler with a little preparation.
+Before you do anything else, enjoy a beer while you read the recipe all the way through.
+You will get in the right frame of mind while you learn what ingredients you need and what you’ll do with them.
+Then, perform your mise en place: prepare the ingredients and get the equipment you’ll need together before you start.
 Cooking is much more enjoyable when your hair is not on fire!

 Mise en Place

-Add the butter to a Dutch oven over medium-high heat.
-When the butter starts to foam, throw in the yellow onions.
-Saute the onions in the butter until they start to clear, which should take about 5 to 8 minutes.
+- Add the butter to a Dutch oven over medium heat.
+When the butter starts to foam, add the yellow onions and saute them until they clear, which should take about 5 to 8 minutes.

-Next, add the garlic and saute until it is aromatic, which should take only about two minutes.
+- Next, add the garlic; saute until it is aromatic, which should take only about 2 minutes.

-Pro Tip: Before adding the eggplant, you can rinse off the salt, but this is optional.
+Lagniappe Tip: Before adding the eggplant, you should blot it with a paper towel to remove the surface moisture.
 Use your hand to squeeze as much moisture out of the eggplant as possible.
 Discard all the water that came from the eggplant.

 Add the shrimp and breadcrumbs